Texas actress pleads guilty for ricin-laced letter sent to Obama

 Ricin, a highly toxic substance, is found naturally in castor beans, but it takes a deliberate act to manufacture it and use it to poison people, according to the U.S. Centers for Disease Control and Prevention.

 Exposure to even a small amount of ricin can cause death and no known antidote exists.
-(Editing by Jon Herskovitz and Gunna Dickson)
+(Editing by Jon Herskovitz, Gunna Dickson and Lisa Shumaker)